top of page

 Ingleborough Archaeology Group

-Yvonne Luke, vice-chair of IAG, will explain fieldwork results from the 18.6 year moon standstill at the group's next talk.
-The talk begins at 7.30pm on Monday 17 November at Ingleborough Community Centre, Ingleton, and is open to all (£3 entry for non-members.)
+Yvonne Luke, vice-chair of IAG, presented her fieldwork results from the 18.6 year moon standstill at the group's meeting on 17 November 2025.

 Gold lunula from Grassington exhibited at Skipton Museum